Healthdirect Free Australian health advice you can count on.

 • guilty after an eating binge

-They might also withdraw from their usual activities and from family and friends.
+This can impact their life.
+They may withdraw from their usual activities and from family and friends.

 People with binge-eating disorder can also experience physical symptoms, such as:

-Binge-eating disorder is similar to bulimia nervosa in that people with both disorders are concerned about body image and consume large amounts of food.
+Binge-eating disorder is similar to bulimia nervosa.
+People with these disorders are often concerned about body image and consume large amounts of food.

 When should I see a doctor?

-It is important to see a doctor as soon as you suspect that you or someone else has binge-eating disorder.
-A doctor can refer you to a specialist in eating disorders such as a psychologist or psychiatrist.
+If you think you have binge-eating disorder, it is important to see a doctor.
+They can refer you to a specialist in eating disorders such as a:

 ASK YOUR DOCTOR — Preparing for an appointment?
 Use the Question Builder for general tips on what to ask your GP or specialist.